dhruv061/dhruv061/README.md

-- 🔭 I’m currently working on [Digital Attendance System (DAS)](https://drive.google.com/file/d/1Nc2EHb7YUD0EMCrDygcwc6w0iP3RT2Dj/view)
+- 🔭 I’m currently working on **Cloud cost optimization and building supercharged infrastructure to serve high-volume users — helping businesses move faster**

-- 🌱 I’m currently learning **flutter,node.js & mongodb**
+- 👯 I’m looking to collaborate on **Automating multi-cloud deployments across diverse tech stacks with guaranteed 0% downtime**

-- 👨‍💻 All of my projects are available at [https://github.com/dhruv061](https://github.com/dhruv061)
+- 📝 I regularly write articles on [medium.com/@dhruv-mavani — I write about a variety of DevOps concepts, real-world use cases, and automation](medium.com/@dhruv-mavani — I write about a variety of DevOps concepts, real-world use cases, and automation)

-- 💬 Ask me about **app development framework flutter**
+- 💬 Ask me about **AWS, Azure, Docker, Terraform, Prometheus, Grafana, Karpenter, Cost Optimization**

-- 📫 How to reach me **mavanidhruv132@gmail.com**
+- 📫 How to reach me **mavanidhruv135@gmail.com**